-Mina and Jonathan are back in England, and Jonathan's boss and their longtime friend, Mr. Hawkins, welcomed them back very sweetly and called them his children.
+- Mina and Jonathan are back in England, and Jonathan's boss and their longtime friend, Mr. Hawkins, welcomes them back very sweetly and calls them his children.

 A Letter from Dr. Hennessey to Dr. Seward, September 20

-The next letter is from a doctor we haven't met yet, Dr. Hennessey, to Dr. Seward, to report on how Renfield is doing (after all, Seward has been away taking care of Lucy for a while now).
+- The next letter is from a doctor we haven't met yet, Dr. Hennessey, to Dr. Seward that reports on how Renfield is doing (after all, Seward has been away taking care of Lucy for a while now).

-Fortunately, Dr. Hennessey and two of the asylum attendants got there in time, but Renfield broke one of the delivery guy's.
+- Fortunately, Dr. Hennessey and two of the asylum attendants got there in time, but Renfield smashed one of the delivery guy's head into the ground.